Marsa, Malta: History

 Marsa is located on the Marsa Creek, a body of water formed by the flow of water from wadis in high ground near the sea.
 The creek includes the Grand Harbour which the town is based on.
 A port was first established at Marsa by the Phoenicians.
 Remains of Roman constructions have been found close to the town.

 At the arrival of the Order of St John in Malta, a particular cultivated garden was among the few places observed.
 A vital spring for the Grand Harbour was located on site.
 It is thought a foundry of the Order may have been located at Marsa.
 During the Great Siege of Malta of 1565, Marsa was used as a camp by troops of the Ottoman Empire.
 Following their defeat, Marsa became a barony containing a number of vineyards.
 A noteworthy bridge was located in Marsa which facilitated the road from Birgu to the area of Valletta and vice versa.

 In the 17th century a historical museum, the Museo di San Giacomo, was located at Marsa.
 This was created when Giovanni Francesco Abela converted his house into a museum and was the first of its type on Malta.
 Many of its artefacts are now held at the National Museum of Archaeology in Malta's capital city Valletta.

 During the French blockade of 1798-1800, Maltese insurgents built Marsa Battery and Jesuit Hill Battery in Marsa to encircle the French in the Grand Harbour.
 Both batteries were demolished after the end of the blockade.

+At the start of the British Colony of Malta, the marshes at Marsa were a source of malaria which had depopulated Paola and was felt up to Floriana.
+The drainage of the swamps in Corradino creek was one of the first aims of the colonial administration - partly realised by Captain Frederick Hunn, and partly by the local entrepreneur Francesco Zammit, to whom the colonial government gave property title on the all the land reclaimed.
+By the late 1830s, Zammit had thus become the richest man in Malta.

 A new port was constructed in the 1860s under the rule of the British Empire.
 It was intended that a town would be built at the site under the name Albert Town, named after Prince Albert.
 By 1890 the town had a population of over 600 people, but it was later abandoned.
 A new town at the site emerged in the 20th century, taking the name Marsa after the creek.

 In July 2009 a plan to regenerate the harbour area was announced.
 This is intended to turn the site into a recreational area and is planned include the construction of a marina with space for 170 boats.
+This was not taken forward.

+The Maltese government branded Marsa as first local "city of culture" for the year 2022, with a programme of cultural activities aimed at revitalising the image of the locality.